Get Professional Counsel from a Debt Relief Attorney

-When the new bankruptcy law went to effect in October of 2005, it added several new requirements to Chapter 7 bankruptcy filings.
+When the new bankruptcy law went into effect in October of 2005, it added several new requirements to Chapter 7 bankruptcy filings.
 For example, a “means test” must now be used to help determine if an individual or couple qualifies for Chapter 7 bankruptcy or if Chapter 13 bankruptcy is the appropriate solution.

-This means test deducts your living expenses from your household’s gross monthly income to determine how much disposable income is leftover.
+This “means test” deducts your living expenses from your household’s gross monthly income to determine how much disposable income is leftover.
 If your household’s disposable income is lower than the regional average, then you may qualify for Chapter 7 bankruptcy.

 The bottom line is that in most cases we can generally achieve for our clients the same debt discharge that we achieved before the new bankruptcy laws took effect.
 In order to obtain the most from your case, contact our team and speak with an experienced attorney about your case.

 The myths about bankruptcy are endless, and we are never surprised anymore what our clients have heard about bankruptcy, the new law, and debt relief.
 Bring your fears to us and we’ll tell you the truth.
 The new law is nothing to be afraid of if you need a Chapter 13 or Chapter 7 bankruptcy.

 Get started today and take the first step toward a brighter future!
 Contact Dethlefs, Pykosh & Murphy Law to schedule a free bankruptcy consultation.